top of page

 _ _ _ _ __ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ __ _ _ _

-April 2025.
-Networking and coalition-building are our number one tasks today.
-We cannot stand alone.
-I see courage, energy and resolve in abundance, but not the coalitions we need to overcome the challenges we face.
-I've pulled together insights on coalition-building in my article on next page.
+Networking and coalition-building are critical to changing the direction the country has taken.
+Only together can we change our country's trajectory.
+I see courage, energy and resolve in abundance, but not the coalitions we need.
+Activists around the world have insights into the steps we must take - I summarize these in my article (next page).
 Coalitions are built on a shared goal.
 How about this one: a society which enables both people and planet to thrive?
 This imagined society would function as a deep democracy, responsive to each person's needs for health care, housing, education, a living wage, and a flourishing planet for future generations.
 Climate change, an existential crisis for humanity, would be tackled.

 Only such a daring goal can inspire the courage and commitment needed to take on today's assaults.
 This long-term goal will require the creation of a new kind of political party.
 In the short-term, though, the goal requires us to build strong coalitions - coalitions that take on and successfully challenge some current inequities and environmental threats.
 Successful coalitions will recognize and overcome inter-group differences through respectful, accountable and inclusive practices.